skip to Main Content

 Teaching and Learning

-Learning in Religious Education at St Catherine of Siena is a holistic approach using the RE Curriculum Framework.
-This framework sits within the context of the Education Framework for the Archdiocese of Melbourne, Horizons of Hope.
+Learning in Religious Education at St Catherine of Siena uses a holistic approach using the Religious Education Curriculum Framework (Melbourne Archdiocese Catholic Schools).

 Students explore their learning experiences using three dimensions: